Airlib-Publishing/.github/README.md

 ## Projects

-Currently, we are working on the Stellar Engine, and we will soon start a Game.
+Currently, we are working on Airlib, and we will soon start a Game.